As an Amazon Associate we earn from qualifying purchases.

 Subtraction of fractions

-In subtraction of like fractions, only numerators are subtracted and keep the value of denominator as it is.
+In subtraction of like fractions, only numerators are subtracted and the values of the denominator do not change.

 Example 1: Subtract 8 9 from 10 9